International Car of the Year

 The International Car of the Year (ICOTY) awards are one of several annual "car of the year" awards around the world for new automobile models judged to be the best of their generation.
-This one is presented by the United States magazine Road & Travel Magazine.
+This award is presented by the United States magazine Road & Travel Magazine.
 Awards are given under ten different categories to new vehicles manufactured internationally and available on the US market.
 The awards ceremony is attended by 600 industry leaders and media on the evening before Press Days at the North American International Auto Show (NAIAS).
 The awards have been presented annually since 1997.
+Some winners from 2007 till 2016 are listed below: